 How to Get an NYC DEP Backflow Prevention Device Approved - Application and Approval Process

-1. Hire a Professional Engineer or Registered Architect such as Built Engineers & Architects.
+1. Did you receive a summons from the Dept of Environmental Protection for failure to install a backflow prevention device?
+Hire a Professional Engineer such as Built Engineers.
 Call 646.481.1861 or email email@example.com

-3. After submission to the NYC DEP, the Professional Engineer or Registered Architect will receive comments back on the plans and application.
+3. After submission to the NYC DEP, the Professional Engineer will receive comments back on the plans and application.
 The documents are then revised and resubmitted to the NYC DEP for final approval.

-4. Upon NYC DEP approval, the Professional Engineer or Registered Architect will receive the NYC DEP approved plans and application.
+4. Upon NYC DEP approval, the Professional Engineer will receive the NYC DEP approved plans and application.
 The NYC DEP approval is valid for (2) years from the application approval date.